onivim/oni2/docs/docs/getting-started/why-onivim.md

 The current trend of code editors is to build them on a web technology stack - which, in our mind, compromises the user experience.
 The fact is, hybrid applications built with tools like Electron will always be at a deficit compared to a native solution.

-Our 'secret sauce' to a performant, native foundation, while enjoying the productivity of the web stack is [ReasonML](https://reasonml.github.io) (which is built on [OCaml](https://ocaml.org) and [Revery](https://outrunlabs.com/revery).
+Our 'secret sauce' to a performant, native foundation, while enjoying the productivity of the web stack is [ReasonML](https://reasonml.github.io) (which is built on [OCaml](https://ocaml.org) and [Revery](https://outrunlabs.com/revery)).
 We believe a code editor is the perfect environment to put this tech to the test!

 ### Modal

 Our ideal code editor is modal - allowing you to be __maximally productive__ using __just the keyboard__.
 There is a learning curve to modal editing, to be sure, but once you've learned it, it's tough to go back!

 Non-modal text editors, like Atom or VSCode, are optimized for _text insertion_.
 However, most of our work as developers is actually _navigating_ and _editing_ source code files.
-Modal editing provides a grammar for quickly navigating files.
+Modal editing provides a grammar for navigating and editing using just the keyboard.

-As an example, the `dw` command in Vim is not just about deleting a word - it's actually a combination of a verb (`d` -> `delete`) + a motion (`w` ->`word`).
-There are many such operators and motions in Vim's modal editing language, and they can be combined in interesting ways - once you learn this, and build that muscle memory, you can edit text at the speed of thought.
+As an example, the `dw` command in Vim is not just about deleting a word - it's actually a combination of a _verb_ (`d` -> `delete`) and a _motion_ (`w` ->`word`).
+There are many such operators and motions in Vim's modal editing language, and they can be combined in interesting ways - once you learn this, and build that muscle memory, you can navigate and edit code as quickly as your fingers can type!

 ### Modern